eachakir/eachakir/README.md

 ![Banner](GithubBannerBio.jpg)

+Hey there!
-Hello, I’m Data Scientist focused on deep learning, applied machine learning, and research-driven problem solving in scientific domains.
+I’m a Data Scientist focused on deep learning, applied machine learning, and research-driven problem solving in scientific domains.
 I work on building end-to-end ML systems: from data structuring and preprocessing to model training, evaluation, and interpretation.

 ---